intel/llvm/sycl/doc/design/HostPipes.md

 `sycl-unique-id` generated.

-As these attributes are only needed for the device compiler, the `#ifdef __SYCL_DEVICE_ONLY__` allows the customer to ue another host compiler, even if it does not recognize these attributes.
+As these attributes are only needed for the device compiler, the `#ifdef __SYCL_DEVICE_ONLY__` allows the customer to use another host compiler, even if it does not recognize these attributes.
 Also note that these attributes are all in the `__sycl_detail__` namespace, so they are considered implementation details of DPC++.
 We do not intend to support them as general attributes that customer code can use.